perfsonar/docs/config_mesh.rst

 duration Directive
 -------------------
-:Description: The length to run each throughput test in seconds
+:Description: The length to run each throughput test in seconds, or in ISO8601 format (e.g.: "PT10S")
 :Syntax: ``duration SECONDS``
 :Contexts: :ref:`test_spec <config_mesh-test_spec>` where type is *perfsonarbuoy/bwctl*
 :Occurrences:  Exactly one